 Train travel is the cheapest form of public transport from Bangkok to Pattaya, however, travelling by train is not the most popular option for most foreign visitors travelling to Pattaya because train services are slow, stopping at lots of small stations before reaching Pattaya, and all depart before 07:00 in the morning.
 The other options for travel from Bangkok to Pattaya are bus, minivan or taxi from either Central Bangkok or Bangkok International Airport.

-There are 2 direct train services a day from Bangkok to Pattaya.
+There are 2 direct train services from Bangkok to Pattaya.

 - The fastest train service from Bangkok to Pattaya is Train #997 departing at 06:45 which is scheduled to complete the journey in 2 hours 28 minutes.

 - Both trains are often delayed on route and you should allow at least 1 hour for delays if you are arranging any onward transport from Pattaya.

 Use the Search Box below to buy travel tickets from Bangkok to Pattaya:

 Tickets for Train #283 from Bangkok to Pattaya need to be purchased at the station on the day of travel.
 They are not sold in advance.
 Tickets for Train #997, which is the fast weekend services, can be purchased through the Search Box as well as bus and minivan tickets from Bangkok to Pattaya.

 Location of Bangkok Train Station